-President's foreword
+President's Foreword

 Cattle Council of Australia (CCA) is the peak industry body responsible for representing and advancing the interests of Australia's grassfed beef producers.
-The CCA's Board and membership comprises Australian grassfed beef producers who contribute their time and experience with the aim of fostering a sustainable and profitable grassfed beef sector.
+The Council's Board and membership comprises Australian grassfed beef producers who contribute their time and experience with the aim of fostering a sustainable and profitable grassfed beef sector.

-The development of 'Beef 2015 and beyond' is a key responsibility for CCA, and provides a framework for defining and focusing the priorities of the sector, and the broader beef industry through the Beef Industry Strategic Plan (BISP).
-'Beef 2015 and beyond' will also assist in directing and mobilizing appropriate resources through the Council and industry service bodies Meat & Livestock Australia (MLA), Animal Health Australia (AHA) and National Residue Service (NRS).
+The development of National Strategies for the Grassfed Beef Sector is a key responsibility for CCA, and provides a framework for defining and focusing the priorities of the sector, and the broader beef industry through the Beef Industry Strategic Plan (BISP).
+The National Strategies will also assist in directing and mobilizing appropriate resources through the Council and industry service body, Meat and Livestock Australia Ltd (MLA).

-'Beef 2015 and beyond' has been developed for beef producers and is built on extensive consultation with grassfed levy payers and other key industry stakeholders.
-Importantly, it will concurrently underpin and contribute to BISP3 and relevant components of the wider Meat Industry Strategic Plan (MISP).
+The National Strategies for the Grassfed Beef Sector has been developed for beef producers and is built on extensive consultation with grassfed levy payers and other key industry stakeholders.
+Importantly, it will concurrently underpin and contribute to BISP3 relevant components of the wider Meat Industry Strategic Plan (MISP).

-In developing these strategies, a number of key priorities have been identified as critical to the grassfed production sector, and the wider beef industry.
+In developing this strategy, a number of key priorities have been identified as critical to the grassfed production sector, and the wider beef industry.
 These include the need for enhanced coordination in achieving greater market access for Australian beef and live cattle, a stronger effort to reduce impediments placed on the industry through legislation, addressing a lack of suitable infrastructure to support industry competitiveness, and a need to reinvigorate our research, development and extension capacity.

-As we look to 2015 and beyond, the long-term fundamentals for the beef industry remain positive.
+As we look to 2015 and beyond, the long-term fundamentals for the beef industry long-term remain positive.
 Global beef demand is forecast to grow, and significant opportunities will exist for Australian beef to gain greater access to existing and emerging export markets.

-It is now up to the grassfed beef producers of Australia, and the organisations that represent and service them, to take ownership of the priorities they have identified, and work together to deliver this strategy.
-Cattle Council of Australia is proud and enthusiastic to lead in this process.
+It is now up the grassfed beef producers of Australia, and the organisations that represent and service them, to take ownership of the priorities they have identified, and work together to deliver on this strategy.
+Cattle Council of Australia is proud and enthusiastic to take the lead.